business-science/tidyquant/cran-comments.md

-## Release Summary
-This release of tidyquant fixes the ERROR messages on CRAN.
-The Mornginstar Key Ratios was deprecated due to website change.

 ## Test environments
-* local Windows install, R 3.5.2
-* local Mac install, R 3.5.2
+* local OS X install, R 3.5.3
-* ubuntu 12.04 (on travis-ci), R 3.5.2
-* ubuntu 12.04 (on travis-ci), R 3.5.2
+* ubuntu 14.04 (on travis-ci), R 3.5.3
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.

-    R CMD check results
-    0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 0 notes

-    R CMD check succeeded

-## Downstream dependencies
-I have also run R CMD check on downstream dependencies.
-Zero problems were detected.
+* This is a new release.